top of page

 Even if you rent or live in an apartment, you can make your outdoors more butterfly friendly without changing your landscaping!

 Butterflies are very sensitive to toxic chemicals, even those that drift over from nearby areas.
-Many butterflies also feed on the flowering "weeds" that often grow in lawns, such as clover.
+Many butterflies also feed on the flowering "weeds" that often get sprayed in lawns, such as clover.

 monarchjointventure.org/monarch-biology/threats/pesticides

 Flowers from the "weeds" in your lawn get cut off by mowing, removing a vital food source for butterflies.
-Some caterpillars feed on grasses, and the higher you cut, the more likely they are to survive the mowing.
+Also, some caterpillars feed on grasses, and the higher you cut, the more likely they are to survive the mowing.

 www.butterfly-ridge.com/butterfly-basics/2018/10/17/to-mow-or-not-to-mow